Myles Straw Preview, Player Props: Guardians vs. Tigers

 Myles Straw At The Plate

-- Straw has 18 doubles, three triples, a home run and 41 walks while hitting .235.
+- Straw has 18 doubles, three triples, a home run and 42 walks while batting .238.

+- Straw will look to extend his four-game hitting streak.
+He's batting .571 in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.